 Q: What is a poison?

 A: A poison is any substance that can give you an unwanted and/or unexpected reaction.
 That means, that anything can be potentially toxic or poisonous ...the dosage makes it so!
-If in doubt, always call the Illinois Poison Center (IPC) ASAP, before going to the ER/ED.
+If in doubt, always call the Illinois Poison Center (IPC) right away before going to the hospital emergency department.